Table of Contents

 Complications of Depression

-If the disease progresses untreated, then neurotrophic brain damage occurs that leads to higher rates of recurrence if resolution does not occur.
+If the disease progresses untreated, then neurotrophic brain damage occurs, which leads to higher rates of recurrence.

 Suicidal attempts and acts are also seen with untreated disease, and they are the most common causes of death in depression.